By Jane Okoth

 “The practice is also aimed at using less space and water while reducing reliance on fertilizers and producing better yields,” he adds.
 Through the vertical garden project, both women’s groups will grow vegetables for sale and sustain their families.

-Women in Kenya are still discriminated against their right to inherit property from their parents.
+Women in Kenya are still discriminated against and do not have the right to inherit property from their parents.
 At the moment, the majority of the women in the group live in rented houses because they cannot afford to buy land.

-Kulikila Widows Group is the second beneficiary of Zooterra partnership with Wildlife Works.
+Kulikila Widows Group is the second recipient of the Zooterra partnership with Wildlife Works.
 Kulikila is one of Wildlife Works project areas and is characterized by its aridness.
 The women group is comprised of widows, all aged above 50.

 According to the Chairlady Mwikali Mutisya, the aim of forming the widows’ group is to encourage one another and offer moral support.
 “As widows, we understand what we are going through and that makes it easy to support one another,” she says.
 “We are positive that this project funded by Zooterra is going to sustain us economically,” she adds.

 At the moment, our greenhouse team is helping the women set up more net sacks and plant more vegetables in its initial stages.
-Once the women are independent, they will be able to manage the project as well as crop sales.
+Soon, the women will completely manage the project and subsequent crop sales.

-Supporting these women groups shows how empowering women with agricultural techniques can help them to take a step towards eradicating poverty and hunger in their communities.
+Investing in these women groups shows how agricultural techniques can help those who are economically marginalized overcome systematic barriers and end hunger in their communities.

-Wildlife Works would like to thank Zooterra for their support as well as our greenhouse team for being on the ground in implementing the project.
+Wildlife Works would like to thank Zooterra for their partnership as well as our greenhouse team for their work implementing the project.